Frequently Asked Questions (FAQs)

 - Eligible tutoring programs must be focused on increasing the achievement of students who are who are performing below grade level or at risk of performing below grade level in reading or mathematics in grades K-12.

-- Tutoring programs eligible will include regular support by a human tutor, provided in a group of 4 or fewer students on a regular high-frequency schedule using a structured process.
+- Tutoring programs eligible will include regular support by a human tutor, provided in a group of 4 or fewer students on a regular high-frequency schedule during the school day using a structured process.

 - Tutoring programs must have been evaluated in studies that meet the evidence standards of the Every Student Succeeds Act (ESSA) at the Strong, Moderate, or Promising levels.
 These are described in another FAQ.